numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 synchronized with their corresponding BackboneJS views in the frontend, the widget that is seen in the notebook.

-Within the code block you will see the source code to a small widget called Hello and will display the test 'Hello World!'
+Within the code block below, you will see the source code to a small widget called Hello and will display the test 'Hello World!'.

-In the code block, the first section of code contains the code of the
+The first half of the code block contains the backend model of the widget in Python and the second half contains the frontend view in Javascript.
-Python model which extends *ipywidgets.widgets.DOMWidget*.
-This type of widget dynamically allocates the elements of the DOM of the HTML widget.
-Within the second part of the code block, I have displayed a sample of the Javascript code of the view.
-We use RequireJS to import *jupyter-js-widgets*, which is the implementation of the backend ipywidgets.

-class *widgets.DOMWidgetView*.:
+You can see that the model is an extension of the class *ipywidgets.widgets.DOMWidget*, which is a type of widget that directly manipulates the DOM of the HTML widget.
+Where I have the source code for the view of the widget in Javascript, the first line of code uses the Javascript library RequireJS, which is required to load the correct modules.
+The view extends the class *widgets.DOMWidgetView*, which is the Javascript class that is overridden for the purpose of widget Hello.

 ~~~~
 Python (Backend Model):